-James Bond will return in No Time to Die, but it will be Daniel Craig’s last adventure as the iconic secret agent.
-Directed by Cary Joji Fukunaga, the film pits James Bond against a new villain played by Academy Award winner Rami Malek and introduces a new Agent 007.
+James Bond returns October 8 in No Time to Die, but it will be Daniel Craig’s last adventure as the iconic secret agent.
+Directed by Cary Joji Fukunaga, the film pits James Bond against a new villain played by Academy Award winner Rami Malek and introduces a new Agent 007 to the franchise.